-Proposed Tactics to Meet Goals Summary Status of Tactics to Meet Goals Identify and disseminate effective initiatives for improving the academic outcomes of historically marginalized students.
-Track which member districts make the most progress, identify the factors driving these improvements, and highlight the lessons that can be learned and applied across Council member districts. • Sharing findings during the Achievement and Professional Development Task Force meeting at the Annual Legislative and Policy Conference.
+Proposed Tactics to Meet Goals Summary Status of Tactics to Meet Goals students.
+Track which member districts make the most progress, identify the factors driving these improvements, and highlight the lessons that can be learned and applied across Council member districts. meeting at the Annual Legislative and Policy Conference.
 March 2025 Sharing findings during the English Language Learners and Bilingual Education Task Force Meeting at the Annual Legislative and Policy Conference.
-March 2025 Updating Between the Lines to include NAEP 2024 data March 2025 Track urban district performance on the Trial Urban District Assessment, state assessments, formative assessments, and the organization's Academic Key Performance Indicators (KPIs) to gauge progress and identify where additional support is needed.
-Continue to develop and refine systems that enhance the accessibility, analytic capacity, and use of urban district data to improve outcomes for students. • Updating NAEP dashboards on Council website to include NAEP 2024 data.
+March 2025 Updating Between the Lines to include NAEP 2024 data March 2025 8.
+Track urban district performance on the Trial Urban District Assessment, state assessments, formative assessments, and the organization's Academic Key Performance Indicators (KPIs) to gauge progress and identify where additional support is needed.
+Continue to develop and refine systems that enhance the accessibility, analytic capacity, and use of urban district data to improve outcomes for students.
+Updating NAEP dashboards on Council website to include NAEP 2024 data.
 Winter/Spring 2025 Collecting Academic KPI data from 2023-24 school year from member districts.
-Ongoing Provide guidance and feedback, based on district priorities and input, to help publishers and formative assessment providers develop high quality instructional materials (HQIM) and assessments, particularly for struggling students and English learners. • Planning convenings to support a group of member districts with implementation of HQIM.
+Ongoing 9.
+Provide guidance and feedback, based on district priorities and input, to help publishers and formative assessment providers develop high quality instructional materials (HQIM) and assessments, particularly for struggling students and English learners.
+Planning convenings to support a group of member districts with implementation of HQIM.
 Ongoing 10.
-Expand the courses available on the Council's Professional Learning Platform, articulating the themes and recommendations from key Council resources such as the Supporting Excellence curriculum framework, Addressing Unfinished Learning guide, Advancing Instruction and Leadership professional development framework, and the Framework for Foundational Literacy Skills Instruction for English Learners , to enhance instructional capacity in member districts. • Continue to develop Canvas modules and courses related to English Learners.
+Expand the courses available on the Council's Professional Learning Platform, articulating the themes and recommendations from key Council resources such as the Supporting Excellence curriculum framework, Addressing Unfinished Learning guide, Advancing Instruction and Leadership professional development framework, and the Framework for Foundational Literacy Skills Instruction for English Learners, to enhance instructional capacity in member districts.
+Continue to develop Canvas modules and courses related to English Learners.
 Ongoing Developed framework and design for Canvas modules related to implementation of Supporting Excellence and associated rubric.
-Winter/Spring/Summer 2025 Constructing modules related to mathematics standards' prioritization and pathways Spring/Summer 2025 Provide guidance and share best practices on wraparound services to students encouraging a holistic approach to education that addresses the diverse needs of students beyond academics, by integrating mental health support, nutrition programs, after-school activities, • Continue to hold regularly scheduled role- alike Zoom meetings with district MTSS, Early Learning, and other relevant groups.
+Winter/Spring 2025 Constructing modules related to mathematics standards' prioritization and pathways Spring 2025 11.
+Provide guidance and share best practices on wraparound services to students encouraging a holistic approach to education that addresses the diverse needs of students beyond academics, by integrating mental health support, nutrition programs, after-school activities, family engagement initiatives, and access to high quality healthcare into school Continue to hold regularly scheduled role- alike Zoom meetings with district MTSS, Early Learning, and other relevant groups.
 Ongoing